Curling Betting Guide

 This creates a situation with tons of people betting on sports that really, they might not fully understand – exactly the situation we told you to avoid in tip #1.
 There is also the fact that people are way more likely to bet patriotically during the Olympics (as opposed to analytically).

 So, how does this help us?

 Well, the answer lies in the fact that betting lines move in reaction to how the public bet.
-The more money is placed on one side of the bet, the more the lines move in favor of the other side.
-If you recognize that the public in general are betting badly, you can exploit them by betting against them.
+The more money is placed on one side of the bet, the more the lines move in favour of the other side.
+If you recognize that the public, in general, are betting badly, you can exploit them by betting against them.